Built for agents. Built for humans.

 // live demo

 This is what actually happens when you drop a card into a Diesel column wired to an agent.
+Watch the fourth card get split into sub-tasks automatically.
 Autoplays once, then it's yours — drag any card into Working.

 Planned 0